A Step-by-Step Guide to Finding Your First Post-Residency Position

 - Start looking 12 to 18 months before your residency program ends.

-- Create a priorities list to make sure your first position is a good fit for you, your career, and for your family.
+- Create a priorities list to make sure your first position is a good fit for you, your career, and your family.

 - Prepare for your interview and use your on-site interview to evaluate the facility and community.